IBM/CAST/docs/source/tools.rst

 For help run the tool with the ``-h, --help`` flag.
 This will give useful help for all flags and example values.

 The first flag is ``-c, --config``.
-This flag tells the tool where your ``master.cfg`` file is located.
+This flag tells the tool where your ``csm_master.cfg`` file is located.
 If this flag is not provided, then the tool will look in the default location of: ``/etc/ibm/csm/csm_master.cfg``.

 The second flag is ``-t, --type``.
 This flag determines what type of inventory should be collected.
 1 = ib cables, 2 = switches, 3 = ib cables and switches.
 If this flag is not provided, then the tool will default to type 3, collecting information on both ib cables and switches.

-Another flag, ``-i, --input_override``, overrides the value for ``ufm_switch_input_file_name`` defined in the ``master.cfg``.
+Another flag, ``-i, --input_override``, overrides the value for ``ufm_switch_input_file_name`` defined in the ``csm_master.cfg``.
 This is a direct and literal full path including the filename and extension.
 This is useful if the tool needs to be passed switch inventory information from a seperate origin source for a single run.

 Output
 ******

 All output information for this tool is printed to the console.
 The ``-d, --details`` flag can be used to turn on extra information.
-If there are bad or incomplete records for hardware inventory they will not be copied into the :ref:`CSM_Database` and instead placed into the `bad_records` files specified in the ``master.cfg`` file.
+If there are bad or incomplete records for hardware inventory they will not be copied into the :ref:`CSM_Database` and instead placed into the `bad_records` files specified in the ``csm_master.cfg`` file.